rishumishraprojects/Patient_Management_System/README.md

 It supports CRUD operations, health calculations, and data persistence via JSON storage.

 ✨ Features
-📌 Create, view, update, and delete patient records,
+📌 Create, view, update, and delete patient records\n
-🧮 Auto-calculates BMI and provides a health verdict,
+🧮 Auto-calculates BMI and provides a health verdict
 📊 Sort patients by height, weight, or BMI (asc/desc) 🛡️ Input validation with Pydantic models
 💾 JSON-based data persistence (easy to replace with a database)